gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V3.57: The storage location is moved to wp_upload_dir so that a plugin update will not wipe out the inventory.
+[Sep 19, 2012]
 * V3.56: Showing an error message if the product storage location cannot be created automatically.
 [Sep 8, 2012]
 * V3.55: Showing a warning about Permalinks for the auto-generated shop page to work.
 Also closing comments on it.
 [Sep 8, 2012]
 * V3.54: Minor interface and documentation improvements.
 [Sep 7, 2012]